 Fighting for small abattoirs is nothing new to us at Pipers Farm.
 In the early 1990’s, just when we were starting out on our journey as Pipers Farm, a huge shift happened in the meat industry, our food safety and hygiene laws were taken away from British governance and we adopted European directives.
 At the very same time as this huge change in governance, BSE broke out and caused one of the largest food catastrophes we have seen.
 With Whitehall panicked that all export trade had collapsed, hysteria spread and the interpretation of European directives were implemented so strenuously it put immense pressure on small-scale abattoirs, who not only struggled to keep up with the new guidance but could not tolerate the financial burden the new European law placed on the processing of meat.

-We could not sit back and watch the local food chain crumble under the pressure of red pen, and crippling, so we re-drafted a version of the new European directive where we encouraged ministers to release some of the pressure put on small abattoirs based on the level of risk in smaller systems versus larger processing plants.
+We could not sit back and watch the local food chain crumble under the pressure of red pen, so we re-drafted a version of the new European directive where we encouraged ministers to release some of the pressure put on small abattoirs based on the level of risk in smaller systems versus larger processing plants.

 On March 23rd 1999 we took part in a three-hour meeting where we fought our case to reduce the fees and the pressure on those operating on a smaller scale.
 The next day Minister Nick Brown stood up in the house of commons and presented our redrafting.
 The Commons agreed to wait 12 months to fully asses the impact the new guidance would have on small abattoirs before committing to the new law.
 However, it was too late for many abattoirs who simply could not cope.